Everyone wants cheap currency right?

 - Your bank.
 This is a slight generalisation, but most rarely offer deals that can compete with the options discussed below.

 If you’re organised and think ahead, the cheapest place to get your currency is online.
-You can compare rates without trekking around the high street and then have the cash delivered to your door.
-Online outlets have fewer overheads and so tend to offer you better rates than on the high street.
+You can compare rates without trekking around the high street by visiting comparison websites.
+For example, if you’re wiring money to the Philippines, you can benefit from these platforms as they can help you compare money transfer from the USA to the Philippines and get the best USD to PHP foreign exchange rate.
+Online outlets have fewer overheads and so tend to offer you better rates than on the high street, but always shop around.

 The one drawback of buying currency online is paying for delivery.
 This has to be by courier as they are carrying sums of money and so it’s usually around £6 for delivery.
 However if you’re ordering a lot of currency (usually upwards of £500) you can get it delivered for free.